AeroTechLab/RobotSystem-Lite/README.md

 ## Robot Multi-Level Configuration

-In an effort to generalize and parameterize robot control in and efficient way, wherever it makes sense, and facilitate implementation of device specific behaviour, when needed, the **Robot Control Library** defines a multi-layer robot configuration scheme.
+In an effort to generalize and parameterize robot control in and efficient way, wherever it makes sense, and facilitate implementation of device specific behaviour, when needed, **RobotSystem-Lite** defines a multi-layer robot configuration scheme.

 <p align="center">
   <img src="https://raw.githubusercontent.com/LabDin/RobotSystem-Lite/master/docs/img/control_abstraction_full.png" width="800"/>